Something Old, Something New, Something Borrowed: Liquid Enhancers

 Consumers on average do show a preference for water over carbonated beverages or juice products, but even so, these consumers might still want some flavour in their water but without any extra ingredients or calories.
 This is where liquid enhancers can come in handy.
 With such a product, one might keep one of these little bottles tucked away in a drawer at the office, in the glove compartment of a car, or in the kitchen cabinet, such that flavoured water can be consumed on-the-go, at any time.

-The innovation of liquid enhancers began with a simple idea to create a multi-purpose soft drink to serve various functions.
+The innovation of liquid enhancers began with a simple idea to create a multi-purpose soft drink to match various functions.
 One of the first of these was an energy drink.
 A concentrated enhancer containing vitamins and caffeine along with sweeteners and flavouring substances was produced for this purpose.
-This solution was somewhere in between an energy shot and energy drink.
+This solution was somewhere in between an energy shot and energy drinks.

 Enhancing Soft Drinks Naturally

-However over time, artificial sweeteners started to receive negative attention from consumers desiring to live healthier lifestyles.
+However over time, artificial sweeteners started to receive negative attention from consumers desiring to live a healthy lifestyle.
 These sweeteners were no longer good enough, despite providing zero calories and a wide range of functional and attractive flavours.
 Soft drink lovers began to demand for even healthier solutions.

 The appearance of natural soft drinks on the retail shelves dictated a clear need for a natural liquid enhancer.
 This was where stevia stepped into the market.
 As a natural high-intensity sweetener with zero calories, stevia was one of the first major steps for a healthier solution.
 It was soon accompanied with natural colorants coming from fruits, such as black carrot juice concentrate or grape skin extract, as well as natural flavourings that had masking properties to cover the undesirable aftertaste that comes from stevia.